openstack-archive/group-based-policy-specs/specs/juno/group-based-policy-abstraction.rst

 **Routing Domain:** Used to define a non-overlapping IP address space.

+**Service Policy:** Used to define policies that are used for assigning resources in an EPG to be consumed by network services.

 Here is an example of how a three tier application would look like:

 ::